Vasanth1602/Cloud-Resource-Audit-Cost-Optimization-Platform/README.md

 - Consider a persistent backend store (PostgreSQL or DynamoDB) to replace the in-memory session store for multi-instance deployments
 - Configure `SCAN_REGIONS` to match the regions actively used by your organization

-### CI/CD Pipeline

-The `.github/workflows/` directory contains pipeline configuration covering:

-- Lint and test on pull request (`pytest`, `ruff`)
-- Docker image build and push to a container registry on merge to `main`
-- Environment-specific deployment via workflow dispatch

 ---

 ## 11. Project Structure